cast-org/figuration/site/4.0/utilities/color.md

 {%- assign calloutColor = version.docs | valueIfEmpty: site.version.docs | prepend: "./" | append: "/partials/callout-warning-color-assistive-technologies.md" -%}
 {% include calloutColor %}

+{% capture callout %}
+Some of the utility color styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.
+{% endcapture %}
+{% renderCallout, callout, "info" %}

 ## Text

 Change your text color with contextual color utility classes.